Coefficient of Conservatism:

 Sphagnum "lawns" in bogs, especially near water, fens, rock pools (Isle Royale), marly shores.

-These hybrids are sterile, the pollen malformed and ovules and seeds aborting with no ripe fruit developing.
+These F1 hybrids are sterile, the pollen malformed and ovules and seeds aborting with no ripe fruit developing.
 Like the parents (and D. intermedia) they are diploid (2n = 20).
-Otherwise, they may be morphologically very similar to the fertile tetraploid.
-There is a general tendency for D. anglica to have proportionately more narrowly spathulate leaves than the F1 hybrid, though this is a subtle difference.
+Otherwise, they may be morphologically similar to the fertile tetraploid.
+There is a tendency for D. anglica to have proportionately more narrowly spathulate leaves held more upright than the F1 hybrid, though this is a subtle difference.
 Naturally, the sterile hybrid can be strongly suspected when solitary or few scattered plants are seen intermingled with D. linearis and D. rotundifolia, rather than forming substantial populations.